 The result is, I run around like a headless chicken trying to complete everything on time.
 I had other plans of serving all these chats in the bowls and the way it was supposed to be served.
 The funny part was I couldn't find any of those specially bought things.
 I had those before lockdown and I just couldn't figure out where I had kept those.
 I am sure they will surface out when least in need!
 Murphy's law always works!

 Coming back to the menu, this was made just after the lockdown was announced and that was the week when I was cooking Mega BM posts almost for all meals.
 I knew it was a big stress on everybody with the things considered.
 It was almost a week later we decided we are going to postpone the theme.
 I never even thought of redoing any theme as I know it's such a colossal task.

-When I see the final dishes that I got done, it looks like I had pav in mind and worked on other dishes around it.
+Once the platter was ready, it looked like I had Pav on the mind and planned all the rest around it.
 The original plan had other popular dishes from the street food and those I haven't shared already.
 Of course, I have a Pav Bhaji already done.
 We make Pav Bhaji at least once a month, if not twice depending on getting fresh pav.

 During the lockdown, the Social Media was frizzy with homemade pav bread.
 Even I thought about it and dropped the idea.
 I still can't believe six months have passed with all of us at home.
-Everybody's taste has to be considered when the menu was picked.
+When we plan the menu, we got to consider everybody's taste.